Check out our list of awesome tops for awful weather.

 Gore Oxygen 2.0 Active Jacket

 This is a positively deluxe hard shell waterproof.
-I love its reflective trim, it’s raised collar and its satisfyingly firm arms.
+I love its reflective trim, its raised collar and its satisfyingly firm arms.
 It’s also a much slimmer cut than most full waterproofs.
 There’s zippered cuffs in case that help you get some air into your arms and some lovely angular zippers on the rear to let you access your pockets.
 It feels surprisingly supple to wear.
 Rain?
 Pffft, this thing laughs it off.
 It’s a top quality product.
-We're still testing this fella in hideous conditions, so keep an eye out for a review in the next few weeks.